- TOP

 The Tatsuuma Collection of Fine Arts, located in Nishinomiya, Hyogo, was founded in 1976 by Tatsuuma Etsuzō (1892–1980).
 Trained in archaeology at Kyoto Imperial University, Etsuzō retained a lifelong passion for the field, even after inheriting his family’s brewing business.
 He devoted his resources to acquiring and preserving archaeological materials, drawing on his own archaeological expertise to assemble one of Japan’s leading collections, with a particular emphasis on bronze dōtaku bells.

-The Tatsuuma Collection of Fine Arts also houses many outstanding works by the painter Tomioka Tessai (1837–1924), who was a close associate of Etsuzō’s grandfather, Essō (1835–1920).
-This exhibition traces the discerning gazes of Tatsuma Essō and Etsuzō——figures who, while engaged in business, maintained an insatiable curiosity for art and archaeology.
+The Tatsuuma Collection of Fine Arts also houses a great number of outstanding paintings, including many by Tomioka Tessai (1836–1924), who was a close associate of Etsuzō’s grandfather, Essō (1835–1920).
+This exhibition traces the discerning gazes of Tatsuuma Essō and Etsuzō—figures who, while engaged in business, maintained an insatiable curiosity for art and archaeology.

 Important Cultural Property